1986

 - Sleep Tonight-riffs and noodling 1.08

-- interview with KR by Paul Schaffer
+- interview with KR by Paul Shaffer

 - Baby What You Want Me To Do 1 (Jimmy Reed) 0.22